 White Sauvignon Blanc: full, floral, vegetal, intrinsic herbaceous, grassy-nettles – both rich in intense aroma and fresh due to the Alpine origin – a reliably good dry white wine.

-Vision: After accurate cultivation and vinification of various international grape varieties like Cabernet, Merlot and Pinot Noir in small quantities now in the new millennium we are focusing on three varieties and the best interpretations and selections of them.
-Staying small and focused.
-We believe the Reds beside being Classics are among the Best of the area/variety and the White is an interesting expression of our terroir.
+🍷 Vision: After exploring accurate cultivation and vinification of various international grape varieties like Cabernet, Merlot and Pinot Noir in small quantities now in the new millennium we are again and totally focusing on native varieties and the top interpretations and selections of them.
+For St. Magdalener and Lagrein taking full advantage of our Gran Cru sites.
+Using the traditional Tyrolean oak barrel vinification going back to Rhaetian times (pre-Roman).
+Staying small and focused, creating maximum wine enjoyment.
+We believe the Reds beside being Classics are among the Best of the area/variety and the White is an interesting expression of a mountain slope terroir.

-Tips: Try to visit the wine village of St. Magdalena, especially around the 22th of July (celebration of the patron Saint Mary Magdalene) for traditional events, the 8th of August (Lorenzo’s Night) to witness a cool young open winetasting under the Portici ( Lauben Street) in the city BolzanoBozen.
+ℹ️ Tips: Try to visit the wine village of St. Magdalena, especially around the 22th of July (celebration of the patron Saint Mary Magdalene) for traditional events, the 8th of August (Lorenzo’s Night) to witness a cool young open winetasting under the Portici (Lauben Street) in the city Bolzano/Bozen.
 For focused tasting and wine comparison try to attend the Bozen/Bolzano Wine Tasting usually in March.
-If you like to explore more of the region’s extremely diverse wine-cultivating areas as active member of the Independent Winegrowers of South Tyrol (FWS.it) we can easily facilitate your visit to salty Whites in the Eisack valley, Pinots of excellence from Eppan and many more unique producers.
+If you like to explore more of the region’s extremely diverse wine-cultivating areas as active member of the Independent Winegrowers of South Tyrol (FWS.it) we can easily facilitate your visit to salty Whites in the Eisack/Isarco valley, Pinots of excellence from Eppan/Appiano and many more unique character winegrowers.